SPEC Open Systems Group

 "Re-branding" a product or company name in a result page after the fact is generally not considered a correction, and hence is not allowed.

 For example, with a result submitted for a system originally sold as a 'Company ABC Model 2', a later request to change the result page to say 'Company XYZ Model 2' would not be seen as a correction.

 However, in such situations, Company XYZ may choose to submit a new result page with this new 'Company XYZ Model 2' brand name; and if the systems truly are identical in all but name, Company XYZ may even choose to re-submit the original raw result files just with the updated brand names.

-Review of the result: Any SPEC member may request that a required disclosure be formally reviewed by the relevant subcommittee, using its normal review processes.
+Review of the result: Any SPEC member may request that a Required Full Disclosure be formally reviewed by the relevant subcommittee, using its normal review processes.
 At the conclusion of the review, if the tester does not wish to have the result posted on the SPEC result pages, the result will not be posted.
 Nevertheless, as described above, the details of the disclosure are public information.

 2.4 OSG Technical Support Guidelines